Howard Schultz: Labor unions

 Howard Schultz has been taking anti-union actions at Starbucks since the late 1980s.
 When unions were able to form at the company, they disbanded soon afterward, due to corporate reaction to their formation.

-In 2009, a bill known as the Employee Free Choice Act was being proposed by the 111th Congress for passage into law by government officials.
-The law would allow unions to form by simply gathering a majority of signatures in the workplace, what is known as a "card check", obviating the need to have secret ballot union-elections.
+In 2009, a bill known as the Employee Free Choice Act was being proposed in Congress.
+It would allow unions to form by simply gathering a majority of signatures in the workplace, what is known as a "card check", obviating the need to have secret ballot union-elections.
 Schultz, along with the CEOs of Costco, and Whole Foods lobbied to have this provision removed from the bill, and a provision making it easier for unions to secure their first bargaining agreement.
 The Employee Free Choice Act never made it into law.

-In a piece published by Reuters, the news organization noted Schultz's overall vision on unions, and their place at Starbucks.
-These thoughts were originally published in a 2012 edition of his memoir entitled "Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time".
+Schultz's overall vision on unions, and their place at Starbucks were published in a 2012 edition of his memoir entitled "Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time".
 Schultz wrote, "I was convinced that under my leadership, employees would come to realize that I would listen to their concerns.
 If they had faith in me and my motives, they wouldn't need a union."

 In 2022, as union organizing campaigns started to form at Starbucks, and gain victories, Schultz held a town hall meeting as he returned to the company as interim CEO.
 In the town hall Schultz said that Starbucks was "under assault from unionization", "outside forces", and that Starbucks did not need an intermediary between management, and labor.
 During these union organizing campaigns by Starbucks employees, the corporation has been firing employees who have engaged in unionizing.
 One employee who had been working to organize Starbucks workers in Arizona was fired just one hour after Schultz had finished speaking at his town hall.
 These terminations took place despite a notice of formal complaint from the National Labor Relations Board against the retaliatory practices Starbucks had taken against employees who were working to unionize the corporation.

+On March 29, 2023, Schultz testified before the United States Senate Committee on Health, Education, Labor and Pensions.
+In response to most of the questions Schultz gave the same answer: "I support the law, and I also take offense with you categorizing me or Starbucks as a union buster when that is not true."

+During the hearing Sen. Bernie Sanders asked Schultz whether he would follow the ruling of NLRB administrative law judge Michael Rosas.
+Rosas had found that Starbucks had engaged in “egregious and widespread misconduct” in dealing with the unionizing efforts of its employees in Buffalo.
+As a result of these findings he ruled that the company must reinstate the employees they had fired, and Schultz must either read to his employees a letter informing them of their rights or be present for a meeting in which workers are informed of their rights.
+Schultz responded that he would not be following this ruling as he believed that Starbucks had not broken the law.